 Optional Protocol to the U.N.
 Convention on the Rights of the Child on the Sale of Children, Child Prostitution and Child Pornography

 The Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography, of the Convention on the Rights of the Child (OPSC), is concerned with guaranteeing the protection of the child from economic exploitation and from performing any work that is likely hazardous, to interfere with the child's education, or to be harmful to the child's health or development.
 It is also concerned with the increase in international traffic in children for the purpose of child prostitution, child pornography and sex tourism.

-The OPSC was ratified by the Unites Sates on September 4, 2002.
+The OPSC was ratified by the United Sates on Sept.
+4, 2002.
 It requires that the states that are parties to the protocol assess their legislation and enforcement activities and where necessary amend their laws and conform their activities to meet the minimum standards set out in the protocol.

 The Children’s Studies Center was invited to present an “Alternative Report on New York State Measures Giving Effect to the Optional Protocol” at the pre-sessional meeting of the U.N.
 Committee on the Rights of the Child on June 18, 2012 in Geneva.
 The Children’s Studies Center provided an examination and inventory of New York State legislation and regulations with regard to the Optional Protocol in order to determine the extent to which they already serve to implement the Protocol and to identify lacunae for future legislative and administrative initiatives and actions.
 The alternative report also served as a supplementary report to the “Periodic Report of the United States of America and U.S. Response to Recommendations in Committee Concluding Observations of June 25, 2008,” January 22, 2010.
 Prof. Lenzer, founding director of the center, delivered a statement focusing on seven concerns and recommendations regarding the Periodic Report.